River (¥$ and Young Thug song)

-"River" is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, and American rapper Young Thug.
+"River" (stylized in all caps) is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, and American rapper Young Thug.
 It was released through West's YZY brand as the eleventh track from the superduo's second collaborative album, Vultures 2, on August 3, 2024.
 The song features additional vocals from American singer Charlie Wilson.
-The song was produced by West and Ty Dolla Sign alongside Pi'erre Bourne, Wes Singerman, Taydex, and the Legendary Traxster.
+The song was produced by West and Ty Dolla Sign alongside Pi'erre Bourne, Wes Singerman, Taydex, AyoAA, the Legendary Traxster, and Lamm.

 Background

 According to AyoAA, whose production is featured on the updated streaming version of the song, "River" started out as a collaboration between West and Young Thug, where Young Thug's verse was taken from a separate unreleased song.
 The song originally did not feature Ty Dolla Sign.

 After it was officially debuted at the Vultures Rave event in Miami, a representative for American singer Leon Bridges called its sampling of Bridge's work "a surprise", as Bridges has never recorded with West, "nor has he ever been in the studio with him."
 Though they were both unaware that West had sampled the song, they did not seem to object to it.

 In January 2024, West's daughter North would be spotted wearing a t-shirt that contained an early track listing for Vultures 1, with "River" included as its fifteenth track and Bridges being credited as a feature.
 In March, the song would appear as a sound on Instagram and TikTok alongside other Vultures 2 tracks, though this upload was likely unofficial, as the audio was allegedly ripped from existing leaks.